Rabaul Airfield Complex: Present

 Today, the runway is covered with a layer of ash.
 Beside the runway are the wreckage of Japanese aircraft, which included a Ki-21 Sally, Ki-48, and Ki-43 Oscar.
 A P-39 Airacobra and TDR-1 Attack Drone was also among the wreckage.
 In 1966, the wreckage of the TDR-1 was destroyed with a 2,000 lbs bomb, as locals feared evil spirits from an airplane without its cockpit.
 These wreckages remain as a popular tourist site.

 Units

-The following lists the units that were based at Lukanai:
+The following lists the units that were based at Lakunai: